gruns/espanso/README.md

   * Improve typing speed through commonly used abbreviations.
 E.g. `abt` -> `about`, `impltn` -> `implementation`, etc.
   * Use more emojis in conversation.
 Emojis better convey emotion, tone, and empathy. 🙂
+  * Minimize typos by minimizing the number of keypresses.
   * Correct common typos.
 E.g. `teh` -> `the`.

 These expansions are categorized by type, one category per file: